MicrosoftDocs/SupportArticles-docs/Teams/meetings/resolve-teams-meeting-add-in-issues.md

 - A Teams Meeting policy that permits the Outlook add-in to be installed.
 For more information, see [Meeting policy settings](/microsoftteams/meeting-policies-in-teams-general#outlook-add-in).

-## Use the Teams Missing in Outlook add-in diagnostic
+## Use the Teams Add-in Missing in Outlook diagnostic

 If you're an administrator, you can use the following diagnostic tool to validate that a user has the correct policies to enable the Teams Outlook add-in.